lewiswege/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this is a shell permissions script
+this is a shell permissions scripdfudt